ssanin82/shm_ipc_lock/README.md

-# A Simple Spin Lock for Python IPC
+# A Simple Atomic CAS-Based Spin Lock for Python IPC

 Python's multiprocessing.shared_memory module, introduced in Python 3.8, provides a way to implement named shared memory for inter-process communication.
 It is somewhat analogous to the POSIX shared memory API.